m0ngr31/kanzi/README.md

 ## Updating

-If you are updating from a previous version, please browse to the UPGRADING.md file and look at what you need to do.
+If you are updating from a previous version, **it is very important that you browse to the UPGRADING.md file and look at what you need to do.**

 ## About